jxxcarlson/blockParser/README.md

 [Elm](https:elm-lang.org), a statically typed language of pure functions.

+**NOTES**

-**NOTE.** This project is an experiment, and in a great state of flux.
+1. This project is an experiment, and in a great state of flux.
 At the moment it is not a good idea to rely on it for anything.
 Also, there is a good deal of cruft that needs to be removed.
 I will do this shortly.

+2. An end-to-end pipeline for using a markup language in **P** requires functions `blockParse`, `parseInline`, and

+    ```elm
+    render : Tree AugmentedBlock -> OutputLanguage
+    ```
+As an example, HTML can be the output language.

+3. For now, we treat only the first component of this pipeline.

+4. As the project progresses, I run little experiments to see to what extent the family **P** is adequate in the sense that it permits one to parse languages that one might be interested in practice.